 1. Frequency Matters: My experience shows clients who engage in coaching weekly experience more significant breakthroughs.
 Research echoes this – more frequent sessions lead to better outcomes.
 (A study found that nearly all of the 22 positive effects of coaching were higher when coaching conversations occurred every 1-2 weeks, suggesting that more frequent sessions lead to better outcomes (link).)
 Recommendation: Aim for weekly sessions to accelerate your growth.

 2. The Power of Journaling: I’ve noticed clients who journal between sessions gain more insights.
 Studies confirm that journaling enhances the coaching process by clarifying thoughts and feelings.
-(Research supports this, showing that journaling in coaching helps clients clarify their thoughts and feelings, making experiences tangible and real.
-It serves as a valuable tool for reflection, introspection, and maintaining a record of learning and experiences, leading to more targeted coaching conversations. (link) (link) (link).)
-Recommendation: Keep a reflective journal.
+Journaling in coaching helps clients clarify their thoughts and feelings, making experiences tangible and real.
+It serves as a valuable tool for reflection, introspection, and maintaining a record of learning and experiences, leading to more targeted coaching conversations. (link) (link) (link).
+Recommendation: Keep a reflection journal.
 It’s a simple yet powerful tool to deepen your learning and progress.

 3. The Long Haul Pays Off: Clients who stick with coaching over years reap the greatest rewards.
 Research from a Fortune 500 company and the International Coach Federation supports this, showing substantial improvements in performance, time management, and teamwork over time (link).
 Recommendation: View coaching as a long-term investment in yourself.